QubesOS/qubes-doc/user/common-tasks/block-devices.md

         qvm-block detach work sys-usb:sdb

- 6. You may now remove the device or attach it to another qube.
+ 6. You may now remove the device or attach it to another PedOS VM.

 ## Recovering From Premature Device Destruction ##